From the D to the A

 "From the D to the A" is a song by American rapper Tee Grizzley featuring fellow American rapper Lil Yachty, released as a single on March 17, 2017.
 It was produced by Helluva and called "much hyped" by XXL.
 The song's title refers to the hometowns of the rappers, with "D" being Detroit (Tee Grizzley's hometown) and "A" being Atlanta (where Lil Yachty is from).

-Lyrics
+Composition

 XXL stated that Tee Grizzley and Lil Yachty "trade rhyme schemes" on the track.

 Music video

 Noisey called its music video "classic" due to the presence of helicopters.